-Wayne College offers career planning assistance to help you explore majors and careers.
-The Office of Career Services, located in D-213, can help with job searches and with exploring interships to gain experience in a chosen field.
-A counselor is available to help you research majors and labor market information.
+Wayne College offers career planning assistance to help students explore majors and careers.
+The Office of Career Services, located in D-213, can help with job searches and with exploring internships to gain experience in a chosen field.
+A counselor is available to help students research majors and labor market information.
 Individual appointments and workshops on career exploration, resume writing, interviewing and job search strategies are available each semester.

-The career resource center is located in D-212, beside the career counselor's office, and is equipped with a variety of tools to facilitate your job search.
-A variety of career assessments are used to help you evaluate and understand your interests, values, abilities, and personality type and how all of these are related to career choice.
-You can easily do research on careers of interest on the Career Services Web page (www.wayne.uakron.edu/ss_career_services. htm), and by using computerized career guidance systems such as OCIS (Ohio Career Information System) or SIGI PLUS (System of Interactive Guidance and Information).
+The career resource center is located in D-212, beside the career counselor's office, and is equipped with a variety of tools to facilitate a job search.
+A variety of career assessments are used to evaluate and understand individual interests, values, abilities, and personality type and how all of these are related to career choice.
+Students can easily research careers of interest on the Career Services Web page (www. wayne.uakron.edu/ss_career_services.htm), and by using computerized career guidance systems such as OCIS (Ohio Career Information System) or SIGI PLUS (System of Interactive Guidance and Information).